seansfkelley/seansfkelley.github.io/_drafts/apple-isnt.md

 > Well, today we’re introducing three revolutionary products of this class.
 The first one is a widescreen iPod with touch controls.
 The second is a revolutionary mobile phone.
 And the third is a breakthrough Internet communications device.
 >
 > So, three things: a widescreen iPod with touch controls; a revolutionary mobile phone; and a breakthrough Internet communications device.
 An iPod, a phone, and an Internet communicator.
-An iPod, a phone... are you getting it?
+An iPod, a phone... are you getting it?[^1]

 I was thinking back recently to when I first heard of the iPhone.